Xiaoyan-Li/Xiaoyan-Li.github.io/_pages/research.md

 To translate these mathematical insights into practice, my group builds **open-source software ecosystems** that implement category-theoretic semantics for dynamic modeling.
 These tools are meant to make model construction **reusable**, **auditable**, and **collaborative** across disciplines.

+<p class="h5 fw-bold text-secondary mt-3 mb-2">🧠 Ideal Student Profile</p>
+Students with backgrounds in **pure mathematics, theoretical computer science**, or **mathematical logic** are ideal.
+Familiarity with *category theory* or an eagerness to learn formal abstract reasoning is strongly encouraged.

 <p class="h3 fw-bold text-primary border-bottom pb-1 mt-4 mb-2">
   2️⃣ 🚀 Application-Driven Line: Dynamic Modeling for Real-World Decision Making
 </p>